 - 2 grapefruit, red or yellow

 - 2 tablespoons sugar (coconut, brown, raw, or pure cane), divided

 - 2 tablespoons coconut oil, vegan butter or pure maple syrup, divided

 - 1 teaspoon ground ginger or finely grated ginger, divided

 - shredded unsweetened coconut (add after the first two or three minutes)

 Preheat broiler.
 You can alternately use a toaster oven for this using a high temp.

-Slice grapefruits in half.
-You may have to slice a tad bit off the bottom if your grapefruits don’t stand straight.
-Place each half, cut side up, on your rimmed cookie sheet or baking dish.
-Top each half with 1 1/2 teaspoon or so sugar and 1/4 teaspoon or so ginger.
+Assemble: Place each half, cut side up, on a rimmed cookie sheet or baking dish.
+Top each half with 1 teaspoon or so of coconut oil, 1 teaspoon or so of sugar, and a generous pinch of ginger.
 Use your fingers to blend and spread the ginger on the grapefruit halves.